 Discover your WHY or your Ikigai

-It seems that having a purpose, a why, a goal to strive for, creates very clear psychological benefits on all of us, whereas the lack of it usually causes apathy and even depression.
+It seems that having a purpose, a why, a goal to strive for, creates very clear psychological benefits for all of us, whereas the lack of it usually causes apathy and even depression.

-The Japanese have a similar concept, called ikigai, that refers to having a purpose or a direction of life.
-When we have a purpose that guides us, we are at peace with ourselves and we have a compass to follow, as we redirect our actions towards our purpose.
-Research links ikigai with increased happiness and even longer life expectancy, so what are you waiting for to start practicing it?
+The Japanese have a similar concept, called ikigai, that refers to having a purpose or a direction in life.
+When we have a purpose that guides us, we are at peace with ourselves, and we have a compass to follow as we redirect our actions towards our purpose.
+Research links ikigai with increased happiness and even longer life expectancy, so what are you waiting for to start practising it?
 Think about your purpose in life and work towards it.

-As many other similar issues, it is the right thing to do and therefore a moral obligation for companies, but it is also better for them, as working towards improving the mental wellbeing of their workforce enhances productivity, increases engagement, reduces absenteeism, attracts and retains talent and has other innumerable advantages.
+As with many other similar issues, it is the right thing to do and, therefore, a moral obligation for companies, but it is also better for them, as working towards improving the mental well-being of their workforce enhances productivity, increases engagement, reduces absenteeism, attracts and retains talent and has other innumerable advantages.

-We need to be able to talk about it more openly, take out the stigma from it and create the environment in which people feel safe talking about it.
-Then we need to ensure we have the right policies, programs, leaders and support in place to help people find their own path towards their own mental wellbeing and provide medical help whenever necessary.
+We need to be able to talk about it more openly, take out the stigma from it and create an environment in which people feel safe talking about it.
+Then we need to ensure we have the right policies, programs, leaders and support in place to help people find their own path towards their own mental well-being and provide medical help whenever necessary.

 But the first step has to be for us to be able to talk about it freely and in a safe environment.
 Let’s talk about mental well-being then, shall we?